godot-rust/book/src/godot-api/objects.md

     impl Player {
         #[func]
         fn on_body_entered(&mut self, body: Gd<Node3D>) {
-            // Body holds the reference to the Node3D object that triggered the signal.
+            // body holds the reference to the Node3D object that triggered the signal.
         }
     }
     ```